blabla1337/skf-flask/skf/markdown/code_examples/asp/38-code_example--Open_Forwards_&_Redirects--.md

-Open Forwards & Redirects
+Open forwards & redirects
 -------

-**Example:**
+## Example:

+	/*
 	When using forwards & redirects you should make sure the URL is being explicitly declared in the code and cannot be manipulated by an attacker like:

-	:::cs
+	*/

 	HttpContext.Current.Response.Redirect("/login", true);

+	/*
 	Generally you should avoid getting input into the redirect which could contain user-input by any means. if for any reason this may not be feasible than you should make a whitelist input validation for the redirect like so:

-	:::cs
+	*/

 	using System;
 	using System.Collections.Generic;
 	using System.Linq;